Scottish prisons and related legislation

 Note that many criminal court records, particularly for relatively minor offences, have not been preserved.
 Depending on the court, some records are held at the National Records of Scotland (NRS), whilst others are held at local authority archives.
 A majority of these records are not indexed and those records which have survived are not available online.

 A guide to records relating to Scottish crime and criminals is available on the NRS website.
 This includes guidance on researching records of the High Court of Justiciary (Scotland’s supreme criminal court), sheriff courts (local courts) and Justices of the Peace courts.
-These records, if they have survived, can only be viewed by prior appointment at the NRS Historical Search Room.
+These records, if they have survived, can be viewed in the NRS Historical Search Room.

 High Court of Justiciary records